Wall Street muted as eyes turn to next week's Fed meeting

 “I don’t expect any surprises but I believe the Fed is certainly under a microscope so people will try to ascertain the duration of the current dovish policy,” Keator added.

-The Food and Drug Administration is facing mounting criticism over its "accelerated approval" of Biogen Inc's (BIIB.O) Alzheimer's drug Aduhelm without strong evidence of its ability to combat the disease. read more
+The Food and Drug Administration is facing mounting criticism over its “accelerated approval” of Biogen Inc’s Alzheimer’s drug Aduhelm without strong evidence of its ability to combat the disease.

-Among the 11 major sectors in the S&P 500, rebounding financial stocks (.SPLRCT) and tech (.SPLRCT) were leading the gainers, while healthcare suffered the biggest percentage drop.
+Among the 11 major sectors in the S&P 500, rebounding financial stocks and tech were leading the gainers, while healthcare suffered the biggest percentage drop.

 Much of the trading volume this week was attributable to the ongoing social media-driven “meme stock” phenomenon, in which retail investors swarm around heavily shorted stocks.